Here's a tender Philadelphia tale for the holiday, full of patriotism, camaraderie and grand larceny.

 So at night when she and Doug watched television or listened to the radio, she'd sew.
 And sew.

-Brill had been back since January, and the quilt cover still wasn't done.
+Brill had been back since January, and the quilt still wasn't done.
 Houck figured she needed about a half-year to finish.
 Plus her mother's expertise.

 Fly standby, she was advised at the counter, so she did, checking her big black nylon bag with a hot-pink name tag stitched onto the front.